WHYAMERICASUCKS.COM

 The most defensible place to begin is the end-of-2024 count.
 The European Union's annual settlements report says there were 737,332 Israeli settlers across 147 settlements and 224 outposts in the occupied West Bank, including East Jerusalem.

 That same report says Israeli authorities registered 1,420 incidents of settler violence in 2024 and repeats the EU's position that settlements are illegal under international law.
-So before getting into any one interview clip or viral argument, the public record is already describing a vast and expanding settlement system.

 The closure system is measurable, not anecdotal